Euro starter kits: Slovakia

 Slovakia joined the eurozone on 1 January 2009.
 As part of the euro changeover preparation, Slovakia issued 1,200,000 starter packs for the general public on 1 December 2008.
-Each starter kit contains €16.60 in coins; this is equivalent to SKK500.09, but the price was rounded-down to SKK500.
+Each starter kit contains €16.60 in coins; this is equivalent to 500.09 SKK, but the price was rounded-down to 500 SKK.
 The starter kits were available for purchase in the Slovak Post branches, local commercial banks and National Bank of Slovakia.
 Almost 90% of the Slovak starter kits were sold in the first five days.

 Slovenia

 Slovenia was the first country to join the eurozone out of the 10 new member states that joined the European Union in 2004.
 On 1 December 2006, special starter packs of Slovenian euro coins were made available to professional cash handlers.
 On 15 December 2006 the general public could buy euro starter kits; 450,000 of these kits were produced.
-Each kit contained 44 coins, amounting to €12.52 (3,000 tolars).
+Each kit contained 44 coins, amounting to €12.52 (3,000.2928 SIT, rounded to 3,000 SIT).

 Spain

 Spain was one of the first countries to join the eurozone.
-The Spanish starter kits or "Monedero Euro" had a face value of €12.02, equivalent to 1999.96 pesetas; however, they were sold for 2000 pesetas.
+The Spanish starter kits or "Monedero Euro" had a face value of €12.02, equivalent to 1,999.959 ESP; however, they were sold for 2,000 ESP.
 These kits were released on 15 December 2001.
 On 1 September 2001, special starter kits for merchants were issued.
 The latter had a face value of €30.41 (5060 pesetas).

 Vatican

 The Vatican City issued 1,000 starter kits on 1 March 2002.
 It was the only nation to issue starter kits well after the eurochangeover, thus, these starter kits became collectible items.
 Each kit consisted of eight coins, one coin of each denomination (€0.01 – €2.00), thereby having a face value of €3.88.
 Each coin has a depiction of the now late pope, John Paul II.
 Although these packs were available for free, nowadays, their price on commercial websites is significant.
 With only 1,000 issues, this is the rarest starter kit.

-In 2008 the Vatican City released 6,400 'starter kits'; however, this time the coins featured Benedict XVI.
+In 2008 the Vatican City released 6,400 'starter kits'; however, this time the coins featured the now late Benedict XVI.
 Each kit contains eight coins, again a coin of each denomination, and was given to the inhabitants and employees of the Vatican for free.